zzzprojects/Dapper-Plus/docs2/pages/documentations/actions/bulk-insert.md

 ## Description

-The Dapper Plus `BulkInsert` extension method let you insert a large number of entities in your database.
+The Dapper Plus `BulkInsert` extension method lets you insert a large number of entities in your database.

 ```csharp
 // Easy to use